Key Takeaways

 Despite their benefits, there are some disadvantages to PIR sensors, which mean they may not always be appropriate:

-PIR vs Cameras
+PIR Sensors vs Cameras

-Potential advantages of PIR over cameras include:
+Potential advantages of PIR sensors over cameras include:

-- PIR is usually cheaper.
-Due to their technological simplicity, installing multiple PIR units is usually much cheaper than installing multiple high-quality cameras
+Due to their technological simplicity, installing multiple PIR units is usually much cheaper than installing multiple high-quality cameras. - PIR works equally well in the dark

-- PIR works equally well in the dark.
 While camera technology can also be adapted for night usage, motion identification is still more difficult.
-This is not a problem for PIR sensors as they do not rely on visibility
+This is not a problem for PIR sensors as they do not rely on visibility. - PIR protects the privacy of home occupants

-- PIR protects the privacy of home occupants.
-PIR protects the privacy of home occupants as it detects changes in thermal energy only, it doesn’t collect personal data.
-By contrast, cameras detect and potentially record detailed information relating to anyone who walks in front of them.
+PIR protects the privacy of home occupants by detecting changes in thermal energy only; it doesn’t collect personal data.
+By contrast, cameras detect and potentially record detailed information about anyone who walks in front of them.

 On the other hand, potential disadvantages that PIR sensors can have compared to video cameras include:

-- They are affected by temperature and weather.
-At high temperatures, PIR can be less effective, as the difference between the ambient temperature and body is relatively small.
-Cameras have no such problem
+PIR can be less effective at high temperatures, as the difference between the ambient temperature and the body is relatively small.
+Cameras have no such problem. - PIR does not capture fine-grained data

-- PIR does not capture fine-grained data.
-PIR detects the presence of an individual, but it does not capture information about micro-movements in the way cameras with an appropriate machine learning algorithm can.
+PIR detects an individual’s presence, but it does not capture information about micro-movements in the way cameras with an appropriate machine-learning algorithm can.

-PIR vs Radar Sensing
+PIR Sensors vs Radar Sensing

 As with PIR, radar sensing:

-- Protects the privacy of occupants.
-As only disturbances in electromagnetic radiation are detected, no personal information is collected or used
+As only disturbances in electromagnetic radiation are detected, no personal information is collected or used. - Uses little energy

 Compared to radar sensing, PIR is:

-- More affordable.
-Radar sensing generally requires multiple antennae and a more complex printed circuit board (PCB) in order to detect motion
+Radar sensing generally requires multiple antennae and a more complex printed circuit board (PCB) to detect motion. - Simple to install

 On the other hand:

-- PIR is less accurate than radar sensing.
-Radar sensing can pick up micro-movements that PIR will miss, can distinguish different types of animal, and is not substantially affected by the weather
+Radar sensing can pick up micro-movements that PIR will miss, distinguish different animal types, and is not substantially affected by the weather. - PIR is line-of-sight only

-- PIR is line-of-sight only.
 Radar sensing can detect motion around corners and through walls.

-PIR vs WiFi Sensing
+PIR Sensors vs WiFi Sensing

 WiFi sensing uses the power of local wireless networks (i.e., ‘WiFi’) to detect motion.
-This has applications for home security, sustainable energy use, and monitoring vulnerable family members As with PIR sensors, WiFi sensing is:
+This has applications for home security, sustainable energy use, and monitoring vulnerable family members.
+As with PIR sensors, WiFi sensing is:

-- Affordable.
-Using similar technology to existing WiFi devices, WiFi sensing does not require expensive hardware
+Using similar technology to existing WiFi devices, WiFi sensing does not require expensive hardware. - Respectful of occupant privacy

-- Respectful of occupant privacy.
-No personal data is necessary for WiFi sensing to function
+No personal data is necessary for WiFi sensing to function. - Easy-to-install

-- Coverage.
 WiFi sensing can cover larger areas than PIR sensors.

 Conclusion